Dear Members Members

 Action has been initiated to make eleven (11) villages Open Defecation Free(ODF).
 Construction of Indian House Hold Toilets (IHHT) have been started in two minesperiphery Villages of M&R Complex Damanjodi.

 A detailed report on CSR activities prepared in line with various applicable provisionsof the Companies Act 2013 is attached at Annexure-I.

 VISIT OF PARLIAMENTARY COMMITTEES

-The following Parliamentary Committees visited your Company during the year underreport:
+The following Parliamentary Committees visited the Company during the year 2016-17 asunder:

 MANAGEMENT DISCUSSION & ANALYSIS REPORT

 Management Discussion & Analysis report in line with Regulation 34(3) read withSchedule-V of the SEBI (LODR) Regulations 2015 is placed at Annexure-II to thisreport.